singnet/snet-daemon/README.md

 * **rate_limit_per_minute** (optional; default: `Infinity`) -
 see [rate limiting configuration](./ratelimit/README.md)

+* **registry_address_key** (Optional) -
+Ethereum address of the Registry contract instance.This is auto determined if not specified based on the blockchain_network_selected
+If a value is specified , it will be used and no attempt will be made to auto determine the registry address.

 * **alerts_email** (optional; default: `""`) - It must be a valid email. if it is empty, then it is considered as alerts disabled. see [daemon alerts/notifications configuration](./metrics/README.md)